rossrobino/ovr/apps/docs/src/server/docs/02-components.md

 ## Generator functions

 Components can also be generator functions for more fine grained control and [memory optimization](/demo/memory).
-When utilizing generators `yield` values instead of `return`.
+When utilizing generators `yield` values instead of returning them.

 ```tsx
 async function* Generator() {